-- The main body of the Policy, including Annexure B: Child/Young Person Safe Practices, sets out behaviours that will constitute Prohibited Conduct in Judo, and which may be subject to sanctions under the Complaints, Disputes and Discipline Policy ('Prohibited Conduct'). - Annexure C: Best Practice Guidance and its appendices provide guidance regarding the standards of behaviour expected of those involved in Judo.
-Failing to comply with the guidance set out in Annexure C: Best Practice Guidance will not be considered Prohibited Conduct under this Policy, but compliance may be required under state or territory requirements.
+The main body of the Policy, including Annexure B: Child/Young Person Safe Practices Annexure B, sets out behaviours that will constitute Prohibited Conduct in and which may be subject to sanctions under the Complaints, Disputes and Discipline Policy ('Prohibited Conduct').

+Annexure C: Best Practice GuidanceAnnexure C and its appendices provide guidance regarding the standards of behaviour expected of from those involved in Standards.
+Failing to comply with the guidance set out in Annexure C: Best Practice GuidanceAnnexure C will not be considered Prohibited Conduct under this Policy, but compliance may be required under state or territory requirements